A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Day 3 of Your Austin Weekend Itinerary

-On the last day of your weekend getaway to Austin, see some beautiful nature and navigate your way through the University of Texas campus.
+On the last day of your getaway to Austin, see some beautiful nature and navigate your way through the University of Texas campus.

 Mount Bonnell